atveit/TensorMill/README.md

 ## License

 TensorMill is dual-licensed under MIT and Apache 2.0 licenses.
-See [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE](LICENSE-APACHE) for details.

-## Acknowledgments

-Built for the GPT-OSS and ML communities to enable faster development and testing workflows.

 ---